Non-Reassuring Heart Tones

 If the heart tones are non-reassuring, change position to see if the heart rate changes.
 You may also have success at resolving abnormal heart tones by interrupting the administration of oxytocin or by using oxygen for a few minutes.
 Double check the diagnosis with a more accurate monitor or by stimulating the baby's scalp before having a cesarean.

 Since intermittent monitoring gives the same quality of information as continuous monitoring, you may want to discuss whether intermittent monitoring will be safe in your situation.
-If you expect to use medication for pain or to stimulate labor your caregiver will require you use continuous monitoring.
+If you expect to use medication for pain or to stimulate labor continuous monitoring may be required for safety.

-If you do use the EFM during labor, be sure to stay upright and mobile.
+If you do use continusous monitoring during labor, be sure to stay as upright and mobile as possible.
 Most monitor leads will give you two to four feet of space to move around it, so change your position regularly.
 Alternately, you may want to request the use of a telemetry unit which allows your baby's heart rate to be monitored without being attached to a wire.

 One further Note: